-About Online and Graduate
+About Online and Graduate Studies

-Online and Graduate is committed to Union College's mission to serve the academic needs of a diverse community of graduate and continuing education students, in a dynamic and personal environment that promotes intellectual, spiritual, and physical enrichment of students, faculty, and staff, and the economic growth and health of our Appalachian region.
+Online and Graduate Studies is committed to Union College's mission to serve the academic needs of a diverse community of graduate and continuing education students, in a dynamic and personal environment that promotes intellectual, spiritual, and physical enrichment of students, faculty, and staff, and the economic growth and health of our Appalachian region.
 There are several graduate degree programs and six (6) terms a year are offered, with courses that are eight (8) weeks in length, to allow learners to accelerate through a degree plan, in order to accomplish their career and educational goals.

-Online and Graduate provides the adult learner community with access to graduate degrees and non-credit online professional development programs that encourage an interactive approach to learning.
+Online and Graduate Studies provides the adult learner community with access to graduate degrees and non-credit online professional development programs that encourage an interactive approach to learning.
 This is accomplished through practitioner-focused course content and faculty who are subject matter experts in their fields.

-Dual Master Degrees
+Dual Master's Degrees

-Master degree programs within Online and Graduate are offered in a single or dual degree format.
-Students can complete any of the offered degree as an individual program, or students can combine programs and earn two complementary master degrees (ex.
-MBA and MSAA).
-Up to four (12-credit hour) core classes from each program will count towards completion of both degrees.
-Core classes include (BUAD 500, 505, 515, 600, 665).
+Master's degree programs within Online and Graduate Studies are offered in a single or dual degree format.
+Students can complete any of the offered degrees as an individual program, or students can combine programs and earn two complementary master's degrees (for example: MBA and MSAA).
+Up to four (12-credit hours) core classes from each program will count towards completion of both degrees.
+Core classes include BUAD 500, BUAD 600, BUAD 650, and BUAD 655.
 When comparing programs, the curriculum is designed with 3-4 complementary core courses.

-Students who have earned a master degree from Union College may qualify for a second master degree from Union under the following conditions:
+Students who have earned a master's degree from Union College may qualify for a second master's degree from Union under the following conditions: